Work with us

 A Simulated Patient (SP) is sometimes referred to as a standardised patient or patient actor.
 The SP will play the role of a patient interacting with one of our medical students during a teaching or examination activity.
 An SP will also role-play during interviews for selection to the medical course.

 Anyone who is willing to make a contribution to the education of undergraduate medical students can be a simulated patient.
 SPs should have good communication skills, and be patient with those who are learning new skills.
 Current students of QUB are not eligible to apply.

 There is initial training for all newly recruited SPs.
 Specific training is given for each role-play or activity that SPs are asked to perform.
 During these specific training sessions, there will be opportunities to ask questions and practise role-playing.
 Additional ad hoc training may be given.

 - What is expected of SPs?

 SPs are expected to maintain an appropriate level of personal hygiene.
-Attire depends on skill being examined but it is usually advisable to bring t-shirt/shorts with you on the day.
-Male patients should be willing to expose chest, spine, limbs and abdomen.
-Female patients should be willing to expose limbs, neck and abdomen.
-However, SPs are usually told when being booked what teaching or examination they will be taking part in.
-At times we use simulated patients for professional university examinations called Objective Structured Clinical Examinations (OSCEs).
-It is therefore vital that any role plays that are carried out are confidential and not passed on to any students.
+Attire depends on the skill being examined and this will be discussed during specific training sessions.
+Male SPs should be willing to expose chest, spine, limbs and abdomen.
+Female SPs should be willing to expose limbs, neck and abdomen.
+SPs are usually told when being booked for teaching activities, what examination they will be taking part in.

-- What preparation is required for a skills session?
+- What preparation is required for a role-play/activity session?